Waco-area news briefs: Tribune-Herald Christmas Day edition online only

 Municipal filing opens Jan.
 13

 Filing for placement on the May 1, 2021, municipal ballot in Hewitt will open Jan.
-13 and continues through Feb.
+13 and continue through Feb.
 12.

 Submit printed or typed items to Briefly, P.O.
 Box 2588, Waco, 76702-2588; fax 757-0302; or email goingson@wacotrib.com.